 One marbled globe in splinters.

-The pictures are by Herbert Railton from an illustrated edition of 1896 (introduction by Austin Dobson of course.)
+The pictures are by Herbert Railton from an illustrated edition of 1896 (introduction by our old friend Austin Dobson, the master of prefaces of course.)
 We’ve met Mr Railton once before .
 I told you then that there was something mysterious, wild and unsettling in his work, even when he was apparently simply depicting ordinary buildings.
 In the Haunted House he lets himself go, and this time he does want to scare you.

 O’er all there hung a shadow and a fear,